 How many companies have a CISO?

 Not all companies have a CISO, but the number is growing.
-A survey carried out last year by Bitglass found that 62% of Fortune 500 companies now have a CISO.
+A survey carried out in 2019 by Bitglass found that 62% of Fortune 500 companies now have a CISO.

 However, the global picture shows that CISOs are elsewhere an uncommon breed.
 Security researcher and journalist Brian Krebs found that just 5% of the 100 biggest companies list either a CISO or chief security officer in their roster.